Alexander Herzen: Life

-In 1847, Herzen emigrated with his wife, mother and children, to Italy never to return to Russia.
+In 1847, Alexandr emigrated with his wife, mother and children, to Italy never to return to Russia.
 From Italy, on hearing of the revolution of 1848, he hastened to Paris and then to Switzerland.
 He supported the revolutions of 1848, but was bitterly disillusioned with European socialist movements after their failure.
 Herzen gained his reputation as a political writer.
 His assets in Russia were frozen due to his emigration, but Baron Rothschild, with whom his family had a business relationship, negotiated the release of the assets, which were nominally transferred to Rothschild.

-Herzen and his wife Natalia had four children together.
+Alexandr and his wife Natalia had four children together.
 His mother and one of his sons died in a shipwreck in 1851.
-His wife carried on an affair with the German poet Georg Herwegh and died from tuberculosis in 1852.
-That same year, Herzen left Geneva for London, where he settled for many years.
+His wife carried on an affair with the German poet Georg Herwegh.
+In 1852 Natalia died from tuberculosis and Alexandr left Geneva for London, where he settled for many years.
 He hired Malwida von Meysenbug to educate his daughters.
 With the publications of his Free Russian Press, which he founded in London in 1853, he tried to influence the situation in Russia and improve the situation of the Russian peasantry he idolized.

 In 1856 he was joined in London by his old friend Nikolay Ogarev.
 They worked together on their Russian periodical Kolokol ("Bell").
-Soon Herzen began an affair with Ogarev's wife Natalia Tuchkova, daughter of the war hero general Tuchkov.
-Tuchkova bore Herzen three more children.
+Soon Alexandr began an affair with Natalia Tuchkova, Ogarev's wife, daughter of the war hero general Tuchkov.
+Tuchkova and Alexandr had three children.
 Ogarev found a new wife and the friendship between Herzen and Ogarev survived.

 Herzen spent time in London organising with the International Workingmen's Association, becoming well acquainted with revolutionary circles including the likes of Bakunin and Marx.
-It was during his time in London that Herzen began to make a name for himself for "scandal-mongering" when he told Bakunin, freshly arrived after having escaped imprisonment in Siberia, that Marx had accused him of being a Russian agent; in reality, the two were on very good terms.
+It was during his time in London that Herzen began to make a name for himself for "scandal-mongering" when he told Bakunin, freshly arriving after having escaped imprisonment in Siberia, that Marx had accused him of being a Russian agent; in reality, the two were on very good terms.

 In 1864, Herzen returned to Geneva and, after some time, went to Paris where he died in 1870 of tuberculosis complications.
 Originally buried in Paris, his remains were taken to Nice a month later.